 External Radiation (Linear Accelerator)

-Onco-Life Cancer Centre houses Elekta Synergy which is one of the latest & highly advanced radiation machine.
+When it comes to radiation oncology, Onco-Life Cancer Centre houses Elekta Synergy which is one of the latest & highly advanced radiation machine.
 Our linear accelerator is compatible with almost all treatment modalities & presently is one of the most advanced radiation machine available to the world market.
 They have over 99% accuracy by only targeting the cancer affected area & avoiding exposure to surrounding healthy tissues.

 More than 60% cancer patients have to undergo radiation therapy treatment.
 This treatment is highly effective with minimal side effects.
 Treatment modalities available in our radiation machine are conventional, three dimensional conformal radiation therapy (3D-CRT), stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), intensity modulated Radiation therapy (IMRT), image guided radiation Therapy (IGRT), volumetric modulated arc therapy (VMAT), electron therapy, deep inspiration breathe hold, total body irradiation & total skin electron therapy (TSET).